-This ambiguity could easily fool a trader into believing a major reversal from bull to bear had occurred because the trader might witness the first 5 waves down and believe this to be the start of a whole new bear market phase, when actually it was itself the sum total of a correction.
+This ambiguity could easily fool a trader into believing a major reversal from bull to bear had occurred because the trader might witness the first five waves down and believe this to be the start of a whole new bear market phase when it was itself the total of a correction.
 Another example of the phenomenon of corrective sequences wrongly diagnosed as impulses by EWO occurred at the large corrective wave 19.

-It was difficult to fit the small waves analyzed by the EWO in this research into larger wave patterns and confidently build up satisfying higher degree wave counts, although this may have been partly due to the insufficient size of the sample.
-As noted above one of the problems was that corrections could be wrongly identified as reversals but another problem was the ability of impulses to seemingly endlessly unravel one after another with no ‘end in sight’.
+It was difficult to fit the small waves analyzed by the EWO in this research into larger wave patterns and confidently build up satisfying higher degree wave counts.
+However, this may have been partly due to the insufficient size of the sample.
+As noted above, one of the problems was that corrections could wrongly be identified as reversals.
+Still, another problem was the ability of impulses to seemingly endlessly unravel one after another with no ‘end in sight’.

 Impulses & Zig-Zags

-The research found that the majority of market action observed was made up of diverging and non-diverging patterns, or in other words impulses and zig-zags.
-Of the 100 waves studied 55 were impulses, 40 zig-zags and 5 were triangular.
+The research found that the majority of market action observed was made up of diverging and non-diverging patterns or in other words, impulses and zig-zags.
+Of the 100 waves studied 55 were impulses, 40 zig-zags and five were triangular.
 The corrective patterns did not always follow the impulses in an alternating fashion as would be expected from classic Elliott theory but rather tended to cluster if anything, particularly the zig-zags which clustered between waves 43 – 48 and 78 – 84.

-The exact number below 4 pips per minute is 26 (66%) for zig-zags and 46 (84%) for impulses.
+The exact number below four pips per minute is 26 (66%) for zig-zags and 46 (84%) for impulses.
 Conclusion: a higher rock reading may well be a defining characteristic for distinguishing between the two patterns.
-The vast number of impulses have ROC of below 4 pips per minute.
+The vast number of impulses have ROC of below four pips per minute.